-The Australian Curriculum sets consistent standards to improve learning outcomes for all young Australians.
+The Australian Curriculum, which includes Aboriginal and Torres Strait Islander Histories and Cultures, sets consistent standards to improve learning outcomes for all young Australians.

-- that the Aboriginal and Torres Strait Islander Histories and Culture cross-curriculum priority is designed for all students to engage in reconciliation, respect and recognition of the world’s oldest continuous living cultures.
+- that the Aboriginal and Torres Strait Islander Histories and Culture curriculum is designed for all students to engage in reconciliation, respect and recognition of the world’s oldest continuous living cultures.

-The course is a multidimensional educational program in line with Australian Curriculum and Assessment and Reporting Authority (ACARA) standards.
+The FISH Cultural Training is a multidimensional educational program in line with Australian Curriculum and Assessment and Reporting Authority (ACARA) standards.
 The course follows the organising ideas of Country and Place, Culture and People.

 Educational initiatives will seek to recognise the inherent strength and relevance of First Nations culture and its ability to be represented within mainstream education.